 Remove Clutter: Forgotten clothing & packaging

-While it might seem simple, getting rid of items that no longer fit, have stains, or that you haven’t been worn since 2003 will drastically increase your current closet space!
+While it might seem simple, getting rid of items that no longer fit, have stains, or that haven’t been worn since 2003 will drastically increase your current apartment closet storage!
 Just getting rid of a few items will do the trick.
 Removing tags, dry cleaning bags, or any other “extra” items is also going to give you even more breathing room.
-These small changes can add up to at least enough space to comfortably fit a few more shirts or jackets that you love…and who wouldn’t want that?
+These small changes can add up to at least enough storage space to comfortably fit a few more shirts or jackets that you love…and who wouldn’t want that?
 If you are in the process of moving into a new apartment with minimal closet space, make sure to declutter your existing closet before transferring all of your unused belongings.

 Add lighting and a mirror to maximize visual space

-Rethink your hangers to increase your rod space
+Rethink your hangers to increase your hanging rod space

 Organize your drawers and shelves in a smarter way

-Sometimes maximizing your closet space isn’t about making more space, but just using your space in a smarter way.
-Old shoe boxes can be used to better organize drawers and thin bookends can be used to divide up shelf space.
-Even utilizing under shelf baskets or hanging organizers will help you keep your items in order.
+Sometimes maximizing your small closet space isn’t about making extra space, but just using your space in a smarter way.
+Old shoe boxes can be used to better organize drawers and thin bookends can be used to divide up closet shelf space.
+Even utilizing under shelf baskets or hanging organizers will help you keep your wardrobe items in order.
 Another helpful tip is to try rolling your folded items instead of the traditional flat pancake approach.
-This will allow you to fully see what you have stored at all times while also fitting more items in each drawer or on each shelf.
+This will allow you to fully see what you have stored at all times while also fitting more items in each drawer or on each shelf divider.

 Use a new rod system to change the game